segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ## Middlewares

 Middlewares are a powerful mechanism that can augment the events collected by the SDK.
 A middleware is a simple function that is invoked by the Segment SDK and can be used to monitor, modify, augment or reject events.
-Source Middleware are available on analytics-android 4.3.0 and higher.
-Destination Middleware are available on analytics-android 4.7.0 and higher.
+Source Middleware are available on analytics-android 4.3.0 and later.
+Destination Middleware are available on analytics-android 4.7.0 and later.

 You can register source middleware during construction with the `.useSourceMiddleware` method on the builder.
 These middleware are invoked for all events, including automatically tracked events, and external event sources like Adjust and Optimizely.